schemar/plan-b-ot/README.md

 channel (see setup).

 ## Setup
-### Slack
+### Mattermost/Slack
-You need to setup two integrations in slack: a slach command and a incoming web hook
+You need to setup two integrations: a slach command and an incoming web hook

 Setup a slash command so users can interact with plan-b-ot:
-- Create a new slash command integration for your slack team.
+- Create a new slash command integration for your team.
 - Pick the command you want to use, e.g. `planbot`.
 - Specify the URL where your plan-b-ot will be running.
 If your server is reachable at `example.com`, your port is `8786`, and